SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 ---
 title: Computer Science in High Schools
-tags: [tech-journey, review, thoughts]
 ---

-This year, I got an intern with a resume that did not mention my high school’s CS project with a single word.
+This year, I got an intern with a resume that did not mention my high school's CS project with a single word.
 Therefore, at this point, either success or failure in my high school CS career does not matter at all, so I can honestly reflect on it.
 I reviewed again all my computer science related records and writings to ensure the content in this article is as accurate as possible.
 I hope it